IUB has held four previous summits:

 Sustainable food criteria

 Findings for FY1314

 10:25am – Presentation from Leila Virji, Sustainability Support Specialist

 11:00am - Coffee / Mojito Break

 IU Food Project Kickoff

 The IU Food Project seeks to bring together the many food actors at IU and in the Bloomington community, whether their interests be sustainability, nutrition, animal welfare, farming, food service, or the pleasures of the table.
-We don’t have a home yet, but Hilltop should be one of them.
-We don’t have a pizza oven yet, but we’re bringing in a mobile one and will have plans to show you of hoped-for construction (at Hilltop).

-Organizations represented at the Kickoff:
+Organizations represented at the Food Project Kickoff, Spring 2015: